PoomrapeeWareeboutr/coding-practice/README.md

 # coding-practice
-This is a workplace to keep the coding practice problems that I completed when I was studying at university.
+This is a workplace to keep the coding practice problems that I completed when I was studying at the university.